nest/nest-simulator/doc/userdoc/contribute/styleguide/styleguide.rst

 .. note::

-   Note the object name is prefixed with a dot.
+   The object name is prefixed with a dot.
    This is required for Sphinx to find the PyNEST object, unless the object is defined in the same file you are including the link.